South American Sandwich Cookies (Alfajores)

 Alfajores are a favorite treat of sweet manjar or dulce de leche (caramelized milk) sandwiched between buttery shortbread cookies.
 These originated in Andalucia, Spain during the Moorish Conquest of the Iberian Peninsula, and have many cousins in Latin America, especially Uruguay, Ecuador, Peru and Argentina.
+The rich buttery dough varies from country to country, made with just all-purpose flour, a mixture of flour and corn starch or yucca flour.
+Roll them in coconut, nuts or cocoa for an afternoon tea, special dessert or anytime snack.
+Be prepared to spend some time in the kitchen making this sweet treat you will love!

 FOR CARAMELIZED MILK: (We do not recommend heating milk in the can.)